Yen-Yu Lin

 View my CV

-My general research interests are at the intersections of global and transnational sociology and comparative-historical sociology.
+I specialize in global and transnational sociology, comparative-historical sociology, and the sociology of race and empires.
 My specific research keywords include material culture, empires, race, and intersectionality.
 I am particularly interested in the relationship between material culture and systems of domination and how this relationship historically affects marginalized people.
+My current book project, Colors of Empire: Visualizing Race in Taiwan under Japanese Colonial Rule, studies how racial categories were constructed and deconstructed through visual representations in colonial Taiwan.

-At UVa, I have TA'ed for Criminology (SOC 2230) and Intro to Sociology (SOC 1010).
+Prior to my Assistant Professorship at DePauw, as a graduate student, I TA'ed for Criminology, Intro to Sociology, and Intro to Political Science.
 I am committed to teaching difficult topics such as class, race, and gender from a comparative perspective.

-Prior to my Ph.D. studies, I was trained in political science at National Taiwan University (Taiwan) and Waseda University (Japan).
+Prior to my Ph.D. studies, I was trained in political science at National Taiwan University (Taiwan; International Relations as my undergraduate major; Comparative Politics as my graduate school major) and Waseda University (Japan; Global Political Economy as my second undergraduate major).

 COMMUNITY OUTREACH